ezrahall1/azure-sentinel/README.md

 <h1>Azure Sentinel</h1>

 <h2>Description</h2>
-In this project I will be demonstrating how to set up a cloud based SIEM, as well as VM virtual machine in the cloud which will be the honeypot.
-It will be have vulnerbalilites to the internet which I will monitor and log the attacks from diferent ip addresses from differnet countries all over the world.
+In this project I will be demonstrating how to set up a cloud based SIEM, as well as virtual machine in the cloud which will be the honeypot.
+It will be have vulnerabilities to the internet which I will monitor and log the attacks from different ip addresses, from different countries all over the world.
+I will extract the failed log on data and ingest it into Azure Sentinel and present it on a world map so you can visualize where the attacks are coming from.
 <br />